Working with Union Queries

 You can manage the union queries you have created by taking the following steps:

 - In the Catalog Manager, right-click the primary query and select Edit Query.

-- In the Query Editor dialog box, select Menu > Query > Union > Select.
+- In the Query Editor dialog box, navigate to Menu > Query > Union > Select.
 Designer displays the Union dialog box.

 - To add a union to the query, select a union in the Queries box and select Add; to remove a union from the query, select it in the Union box, and then select Remove.

 - In the Union box, select the Attribute column to specify the type of the union.